wyhaines/base58.cr/README.md

 # base58

 This library provides a very fast implementation of Base58 encoding and decoding for Crystal.
-It supports the Bitcoin Base58 alphabet, which is the default alphabet, as well as the Flickr alphabet, the Ripple alphabet, and the Minero alphabet/encoding-variation.
-It also supports both Base58Check and CB58 checksum algorithms.
+This implementation supports all of the major Base58 alphabet variations, including Bitcoin, Flickr, Ripple, and Monero.
+In addition, it supports Monero's block based encoding approach, and it supports checksums using the Bitcoin Base58Check algorithm, the Avalanche CB58 algorithm, and the Polkadot SS58 algorithm along with encoding and decoding of Substrate addresses.

 ## API Documentation